SuvaShahria/ChessApp/README.md

 ![](./imgs/video.gif)

 ## Executive Summary
 Chess App is a full-stack web application that allows users to login and play chess against each other online.
-User's can challenge other users to a game.
-Replay old games that they've play.
-Users can customize the theme of the board and the pieces.

 ## Chess App User Stories
 * Users can register and create a new account.